CryoInTheCloud/CryoCloudWebsite/book/contributing/workflow.md

-git mv filename newfilename # rename while keeping git history for file git rm filename             # delete file git rm -r directoryname     # delete directory
+git mv filename newfilename # rename while keeping git history for file git rm filename             # delete file git rm -r directoryname     # delete directory git log                     # show commit logs git status                  # the state of the working directory and the staging area - which changes have been staged, which haven’t, and which files aren’t being tracked by Git.
+Status output does not show you any information regarding the committed project history.
+For this, you need to use git log.
 ```
 :::